teamleaderleo/mmdebstrap/README.md

 Thus, mmdebstrap provides multiple options to create a chroot tarball with the right permissions **without superuser privileges**.
 This avoids a whole class of bugs like #921815.
-Depending on what is available, it uses either Linux user namespaces, fakechroot or proot.
+Depending on what is available, it uses either Linux user namespaces or fakechroot.
 Debootstrap supports fakechroot but will not create a tarball with the right permissions by itself.
-Support for Linux user namespaces and proot is missing (see bugs #829134 and #698347, respectively).
+Support for Linux user namespaces is missing (see #829134).

 When creating a chroot tarball with debootstrap, the temporary chroot directory cannot be on a filesystem that has been mounted with nodev.
 In unprivileged